"Roads? Where we're going, we don't need roads..."

-9. Cowal Way Chase - 14 July 2019
+9. Cowal Way Chase - TBC July 2020

 Based in the picturesque village of Lochgoilhead on the Cowal Peninsula, the Cowal Chase is a new event that takes in a section of the Cowal Way hiking path.
 Just 90 minutes northwest of Glasgow, expect dramatic views of lochs, glens and the Sruth Ban waterfall on a short but challenging course that tracks through farm and forest trails and rugged hillsides.
 At the finish line, drink in the views with a wee dram and keep an eye peeled for Royal Navy hardware - frigates and even the occasional submarine have apparently been sighted in the loch's waters.

-10. Dukes Weekender - 7-8 September 2019
+10. Dukes Weekender - 12-13 September 2020

 A weekend cycling festival based in the stunning surrounds of the Loch Lomond and Trossachs National Park, the Dukes Weekender centres around a 63km gravel-and-trail enduro.
 A gravel hill climb prologue on the Saturday is followed by five timed gravel stages on the Sunday alongside a family-friendly programme of cycling-related action.
 Accommodation is available from £25pp, and with kids' races and a pub night of film and chat with guests including Graeme Obree, it promises to be a memorable weekend's racing.

-11. Three Peaks Cyclocross - TBC September 2019
+11. Three Peaks Cyclocross - TBC September 2020

-Now in its 57th year, the Three Peaks Cyclocross race lays claim to being the toughest and biggest 'cross event in the UK as well as the oldest.
+Now in its 58th year, the Three Peaks Cyclocross race lays claim to being the toughest and biggest 'cross event in the UK as well as the oldest.
 Dropbars only for this one (MTBs will not be permitted), as you tackle ascents of Whernside, Ingleborough and Pen-y-Ghent over a 61km course with a total of 1524m climbing.